Wednesday, October 12, 2022

 As mentioned, for 1975-1977 the highlight is just the Nuclear Nightclub album recording.
 During a short training session at Måsse's cabin the album came together.
 The four man band worked effortlessly in this task.
 Jim mentions in particular that here the group worked out very detailed song structures before he put in any lyrics.
 Kotilainen on keyboard only came in at the studio sessions.
 The result is a radio-friendly album with melodies you can hum and some nice guitar and synth work.
 Tempos were rather laid back.
 Losing Hold sounds rather frantic compared to the new tunes.

 The second album is barely discussed, other than the issues the band had with Virgin Records.
 There are some hints about the content.
 Mats had been asked to paint the cover for the album and Jim says he was somewhat inspired by the cover when writing the lyrics.
 Rekku somehow created the phrase Lucky Golden Stripes and Starpose and Jim went with that to create a song.
 The stripes are apparently not the stripes of the American flag.
 It was Virgin's idea to use it for the UK cover.
+And the role of Vrrgin and their extremely slow process of recording the album was the main reason the band members disliked recording it.
+Read more in Mikko's book, where even Jim says a few more negative things.
+Here you just get the general feeling of the Virgin Manor sessions.
+He does admit the songs on "Lucky" were not as well worked out prior to recording as the Nuclear Nightclub songs were.
+Virgin got the album out and pushed them to tour the UK.
+This was the tour with Gong.

 A couple of pages cover their Dark Album.
 Jim says he returned the song Cheap Evening Return to the live set in the 2000s.
 Somewhere in there we have no more Ronnie, but he is briefly listed in the non Wigwam efforts section, working on Flat Broke.
 But Ronnie died in Dec 1980.
 The 1991 Light Ages era is briefly summarized.
 Gigging with Rekku as a duo.
 The team did some opening act gigs in the USA, thanks to Rick Chafen.
 And Jim mentions that he quit drinking at this point.